Frequently Asked Questions

 (hosted by

-The University of Melbourne)
+The University of Melbourne

-operates the Apollo Portal and Apollo Service in collaboration with
+) operates the Apollo Portal and Apollo Service in collaboration with

-Queensland Cyber Infrastructure Foundation (QCIF).
+Queensland Cyber Infrastructure Foundation (QCIF)

 Yes.
-As the manager of an Apollo Instance, just upload the genome, any
+As the manager of an Apollo Instance, just upload the genome, any associated aligned genomic data then make genomes and tracks viewable by the public.
+You can follow the user resource to do so

 Yes.
 To access help with your Apollo Instance please email support at